 Exhibits

 Exhibits at the Capitol include biennial exhibits in the cases outside of the hearing rooms, virtual exhibits on the website, rotating exhibits in the Capitol Galleria, electronic exhibits in the Welcome Center and our public art throughout the building.
+See our event calendar for current exhibits in the building.

 Previous exhibits shown at the Capitol, or hosted virtually on oregoncapitol.com: